kashh56/IBM_ML/README.md

 ## Dataset 📈

 You will use a rainfall dataset sourced from the Australian Government's Bureau of Meteorology.
-Alternatively, you can download your data from this link.

 ## Algorithms Used 🤖

 You are expected to implement the following algorithms: